aluzardo/protractor-cucumber-tests/README.md

 Run all the test with: `npm test`

-Run only test on desktop browsers: `protractor conf.js`
+Run only test on desktop browsers: `npm run test-desktop`

-Run only test on real devices: `protractor conf-appium-ipad4.js & protractor conf-appium-galaxytabmini.js & protractor conf-appium-galaxytabs2.js`
+Run only test on real devices: `npm run test-real-devices`

-Run only test on real android devices: `protractor conf-appium-galaxytabmini.js & protractor conf-appium-galaxytabs2.js`
+Run only test on real android devices: `npm run test-android`

-Run only test on real ios devices: `protractor conf-appium-ipad4.js`
+Run only test on real ios devices: `npm run test-ios`

 The test can be tagged as: